zigzagGmbH/py_mqtt_audio_player/README.md

 A **cross platform** MQTT based python audio player that responds to MQTT messages to control playback and publishes critical information over MQTT.
 It can play files at specified sample rates, via specific channels and the self player volume can be dynamically adjusted.
 It is meant to run headless.

+> [!TIP]
-> This allows the same project to be cloned, modified and spawned as many independent players uniquely identifiable by a unique client id and controlled respectively while all accessing the same sound device.
+> This allows the same project to be cloned, modified and spawned as many independent players uniquely identifiable by a unique client id and controlled respectively while all accessing the same sound device, all via passing a new config file

 ![alt text](assets/audio_player.png)

+> [!TIP]
-> mqtt based dummy controllers (in tools/) <-> player
+> mqtt based dummy controllers can be found in [dummy_mqtt_audio_player_controller](tools/dummy_mqtt_audio_player_controller)

 ## Features

 ### Audio Playback

-- Multi-channel audio support with configurable channel mapping
+- **Multi-channel** audio support with configurable channel mapping and dynamic channel mapping during playback
-- Real-time volume control during playback
+- **Real-time volume control** during playback
-- Loop functionality for continuous playback
+- **Loop** functionality for continuous playback
-- **Repeat mode** with configurable count and interval (sticky behavior)
+- **Repeat** mode with configurable count and interval (sticky behavior)
-- Seek/jump to specific time positions
+- **Seek/jump** to specific time positions
 - Support for various sample rates with automatic resampling

 ### MQTT Integration